Being an environmental representative in middle school or high school: What can you do?

-Since 2020, every middle and high school class has been required to elect one or two eco-representatives.
-They serve as advocates for sustainable development issues among their peers and can implement initiatives at their schools, such as installing compost bins or reducing food waste.
+Since 2020, every middle school and high school class has been required to elect one or two eco-representatives.
+They serve as advocates for sustainable development issues among their classmates and can implement initiatives at their schools, such as setting up compost bins or reducing food waste.

 AdobeStock_490521365 © Mikhail Dovidovich – stock.adobe.com